Make Money Side Hustles

 Similar to blogging, you can find ways to make money from the comfort of your own home if you’ve got a talent for writing.
 You can find freelance writing jobs directly with companies looking to produce content or through platforms such as Upwork, which connects freelancers to online businesses seeking specialized talent.

-Being a virtual assistant is an online job that doesn’t require you to report to an office, so it can be done from anywhere with an internet connection.
-The responsibilities of a virtual assistant can vary from client to client, but can include tasks like updating a website, research, writing, responding to emails, or booking travel.
+The responsibilities of a virtual assistant vary from client to client, but can include tasks like updating a website, research, writing, responding to emails, or booking travel.
 Think your normal assistant, just … virtual.
+I’ve thought of trying this if I ever needed an additional side hustle because it’s quite flexible and VAs have a lot of agency in terms of what tasks they’re willing to do.

-You get the flexibility of choosing your own hours and performing tasks that interest you in return for some extra cash on the side.
+There’s flexibility in terms of setting your own hours as well as the types of tasks you’d like to perform.
 It likely won’t be enough to replace your main salary, but it’s meant to be a side hustle anyway, right?

 How much you can earn with TaskRabbit is dependent on your skillset, location, and the type of jobs available.